ahromis/wildfly-sticky-session-example/README.md

 Otherwise, the connection will close base upon on the `connectionTimeout` setting in your `server.xml` (for Tomcat).
 For the tomcat-ssl `Dockerfile` connections aren't forcibly closed to showcase re-using the connections for improved performance.

+Credit goes to hasalex for creating the Java code and maven build process in this repo.

 # Usage

 1. ##Build the project with Maven